 Definition of a Bar Indepth Seminar

-- After the huge success of their debut in 2017, Bar Indepth seminars return to Tales in 2018.
-Each seminar is a deep, deep dive into the most famous, successful and innovative bars in the world; not just their cocktail program, but overlooked, yet vital aspects of their success such as financing, operations, marketing, mistakes made, staffing, and much more.
+- Each seminar is a deep, deep dive into the most famous, successful and innovative bars in the world; not just their cocktail program, but overlooked, yet vital aspects of their success such as financing, operations, marketing, mistakes made, staffing, and much more.
 The inaugural Bar Indepths included Dandelyan (London), Mace (New York), The Walker Inn (Los Angeles), Peg & Patriot (London), Quinary (Hong Kong) and The Clumsies (Athens).